 Tired of hunting and pecking when you type?
 Are you spending hours trying to get that paper typed for class?
 Well if you want to learn the correct keyboarding skills and use your time much more efficiently, Personal Keyboarding is just the class for you!
-This one semester course focuses on using
+This one semester course focuses on using the standard keyboard and the correct fingers.
+After an introduction to all of the keys the students will also prepare letters, reports and memorandums.
+A must-have skill for everyone!
+NOTE: Course cannot be taken for credit, if a student has successfully completed Keyboarding I.

-516 - MICROSOFT CERTIFIED APPLICATIONS SPECIALIST - WORD Meets 5 Times/Week - .5 Credit - Semester Course Grades 10, 11, 12 No Prerequisite - Successful completion of a keyboarding class is recommended
+516 - MICROSOFT CERTIFIED APPLICATIONS SPECIALIST - WORD

+Meets 5 Times/Week - .5 Credit - Semester Course

+No Prerequisite - Successful completion of a keyboarding class is recommended

 WORD is the most popular word processing software in the world and is used almost everywhere.
-Students will get an in-depth course on Microsoft Word 2016 with the culmination of the course being the Industry Certified test from Microsoft to become certified as a Specialist in the Word program.
+Students will get an in-depth course on Microsoft WORD 2016 with the culmination of the course being the Industry Certified test from Microsoft to become certified as a Specialist in the WORD program.
 Businesses and colleges around the world recognize this certification.